Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Enhanced Customer Experience

 Improved delivery accuracy stems from better coordination across all fulfillment activities.
-When warehouse, transportation, and customer service teams share information, errors decrease significantly.
-Leading retailers achieve high order accuracy rates through integrated operations.
+When warehouse, transportation, and customer service teams share real-time information, errors decrease significantly.
+Leading enterprise retailers achieve high order accuracy rates through integrated operations.

 Scalability and Flexibility